iedadata/dataComplianceTool/README.md

 # dataComplianceTool
 A tool to generate an inventory of data curated in IEDA systems based on Award ID.
 Can be used to demonstrate compliance with funding agency data sharing policies.
 Report is provided as a webpage and can be downloaded as a PDF.
+This tool leverages services from partner IEDA data systems that return information about data sets related to awards.
+It also uses the NSF Fastlane API to return award information for NSF awards.